mezhanglei/react-easy-formrender/README.md

 - Rendering a form field through the `properties` property。
 - `onPropertiesChange`: `(newValue: SchemaData['properties'], oldValue?: SchemaData['properties']) => void;` Callback function when `properties` is changed
-- only one of the components can be used.
+- the only one component can be used.

 ## install